Mar 11, 2021

 Key Ingredients in This Recipe

 • Potatoes – I use russet potatoes in this recipe because they are starchy and blend into the soup well.
 They fall apart easily and soak up liquid.
 Unlike waxier potatoes which are good for soups like New England clam chowder where they are cubed.
+It’s important to cook the potatoes long enough so that they can easily be pierced with a fork and will puree smoothly.

 • Leeks – The addition of leeks complement the potatoes adding a more complex flavor to the soup.